kumarsiddappa-git/Dropper/README.md

 Which sections of the PE we can put our code into

-Today Lets try to understand different sections we can place the code or shellcode in the PE file.
+Today Lets try to understand different sections where the malicious payload or we can place the code or shellcode in the PE file.

-PE has many sections , but we would be concentrating on
+PE has many sections , but her we would be concentrating on main three sections.
+Which are ...

 1. .text
 2. .data
 3. .rsrc

-To do that lets create a simple code which helps us to understand more , for this we need visual studio (or gcc compiler being installed and use it to compile and create an exe file to run) and x64dbg https://x64dbg.com/ to download the x64dbg debugger and install is simple
+To do that lets create a simple code which helps us to understand more , for this we need visual studio (or gcc compiler being installed and use it to compile and create an exe file to run) and x64dbg https://x64dbg.com/ to download the x64dbg debugger and installation is simple

 ![image](https://github.com/user-attachments/assets/f97d1670-b7cb-4668-ad9d-2ac625eadeb4)

-It's just a sample diagram which shows the different sections we can see in the PE file.
+It's just a simple diagram which shows the different sections we would be seeing in the PE file.

-so we shall first discuss on what methods are used to allocate a space in the process memory , move our payload into it and then how to provide the permissions after that we can also see the x64dbg being used to see the payload placement.
+so we shall first discuss on steps
+1. what API methods are used to allocate a space in the process memory
+2. move our payload into the virtually allocated memory
+3. Then how to provide the permissions after that we can also see the x64dbg being used to see the payload placement.

-1. VirutallAlloc is an API which is defined in Kernel32.dll, which allocates a memory in the process we mention
+VirutallAlloc is an API which is defined in Kernel32.dll, which allocates a memory in the process we mention

 void * exec_mem;